Revised UK COVID-19 Relief Package Addresses Funding Gap Criticisms

 1. The COVID-19 Corporate Financing Facility (CCFF)

 With effect from 23 March, the UK government has operated a programme under which it purchases newly issued commercial paper from eligible companies.
 The CCFF is unlimited in size, and available to larger companies.
 It is therefore the facility that has been most widely taken up by large UK companies; indeed, the eligibility criteria make it clear that this facility is really aimed at the very large, UK incorporated, corporates that already have CP issuance programmes in place.
+It is expected to be available for twelve months.

 Eligibility for the facility is based on firms' credit ratings prior to the COVID-19 pandemic.
 Regard is also given to whether the business in question: